shashfrankenstien/ArchieTiny/README.md

     - if signal stays HIGH for just as long as it stays LOW, volume is maximum (PWM_COMPVAL_A = PWM_COMPVAL_C / 2)
     - PWM_COMPVAL_A can be varied between 0 and PWM_COMPVAL_C/2 to change volume

+- buzzer_macro_play_melody and buzzer melody format
+    - buzzer_macro_play_melody takes 2 arguments
+        - tempo in milliseconds (1 unit of duration to play a note)
+        - melody a sequence of pairs => a note, and duration units to play the note

+    - example usage
+        - buzzer_macro_play_melody 250 C4 1 D4 1 E4 2 D4 1 C4 1

 ## Real Time Clock - I2C (based on fs)
 - `notes TODO`